What is CRS?

 To qualify for CRS, you must:

-- Have a TBI or TSCI that was caused by an external physical force which significantly affects your ability to function within your home or community in terms of self-care, mobility or communication
+- Have a TBI or TSCI which was caused by an external physical force which significantly affects your ability to function within your home or community in terms of self-care, mobility or communication

 - Be a U.S. citizen or lawful permanent resident and a Texas resident